RobMertens/avrtimerlib/README.md

 ## Future extensions

 * Arduino UNO support.
+* Extern timer support `t_alias::TX` and additional functions for this timer.
 * The current interrupt service routine ups the overflow counter.
 However, a lot more ISR's could be usefull.
 In the future I'll provide some method to override the class member ISR() function.